ErikDrake2005/MSP430-SmartDoor/README.md

 # MSP430-SmartDoor
 Use MSP430 to communicate with Python via UART to control the smart door operation.
 Integrate OpenCV and Guizero for face recognition processing and user interface.

+# MSP430 SOURCE in branch C-Program
+# PYTHON SOURCES in branch Python-Program